atteneder/glTFast/Documentation~/features.md

 Unity's [Data-Oriented Technology Stack (DOTS)][DOTS] allows users to create high performance gameplay. glTFast has experimental import support for it.

-Instead of traditional GameObjects, glTFast will instantiate Entities with Hybrid Renderer (version 2) components.
+Instead of traditional GameObjects, glTFast will instantiate [Entities][Entities] and render them via [Entities Graphics][EntitiesGraphics].

 Possibly incomplete list of things that are known to not work with Entities yet: